 After surveying Western Port in December 1801, Lieutenant John Murray, aboard the Lady Nelson, enters

-Matthew Flinders arrives in the Investigator in April, six weeks after the departure of Lieutenant Murray.
+Matthew Flinders continues in an easterly direction, reaching Port Phillip in the Investigator in April, six weeks after the departure of Lieutenant Murray.
 His survey of Port Phillip is the first detailed examination of the bay and surrounding country.
 In six days Flinders climbs Arthurs Seat, lands at Mornington and Indented Head, crosses Corio Bay to climb the You Yangs and examines Swan Bay and Queenscliff.

 Acting-Lieutenant Charles Robbins, surveyor-general Charles Grimes and gardener James Flemming sail around Port Phillip Bay and along sections of the Maribyrnong and Yarra Rivers.
 In January and February Grimes carries out the first complete survey of Port Phillip.

 A British convict settlement is established at Sullivan Bay near Sorrento in October 1803 under Lieutenant-Colonel David Collins but is abandoned shortly afterwards, mainly due to lack of water.

 Pastoralist Hamilton Hume and sea captain William Hovell journey southwards from

 A convict settlement is set up for a brief time at Corinella in